zhipenghoustat/record-screening-experiment/readme.md

 ## Record Screening Experiment

-This repo contains a Python script for simulation experiment for the Paper "A Resampling Algorithm for Use with Automated Record Screening Software to Ensure High Recall"
+This repo contains a Python script for simulation experiment for the Paper "Enhancing Recall in Automated Record Screening: A Resampling Algorithm".

 The script is a versatile tool for running experiments and checking how well the resampling algorithm from the paper works under different situations.
 It's set up to explore a wide range of scenarios and parameters, providing useful insights into how the algorithm behaves.